liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 Your routes should match the patterns established in class and in the Quote Server homework.
 See the later section "Correct Routes" if you need the answer.

+You will need to use the app postman to test deleting a message.

 ### Data model

 Each chat message is an object with the following properties: